snyk-labs/snyk-scm-refresh/README.md

-  --container {on,off}  scan for container projects, e.g. Dockerfile (on by default) --iac {on,off}        scan for IAC manifests (experimental, off by default) --code {off}          code analysis is deprecated with off only option --dry-run             Simulate processing of the script without making changes to Snyk --skip-scm-validation
+  --container {on,off}  scan for container projects, e.g. Dockerfile (on by default) --iac {on,off}        scan for IAC manifests (experimental, off by default) --code {off}          code analysis is deprecated with off only option --on-archived {ignore,deactivate,delete}
+                        Deletes or deactivates projects associated with archived repos (ignore by default) --on-unarchived {ignore,reactivate}
+                        If there is a deactivated project in Snyk, should the tool reactivate it if the repo is not archived?
+(Warning: Use with caution, this will reactivate ALL projects associated with a repo) --dry-run             Simulate processing of the script without making changes to Snyk --skip-scm-validation
                         Skip validation of the TLS certificate used by the SCM